 Sun or Shade – Full sun is best, but they also do well in partial shade with at least 4 hours of direct, unfiltered sun per day.

-White oak trees make a wonderful shade tree for any yard with a canopy spread of 50’ to 80’.
+White oak trees make an excellent shade tree for any yard with a canopy spread of 50’ to 80’.

-Even though they prefer well-drained acidic soils, they are tolerant of alkaline, shallow, or urban soils.
+Even though they prefer well-drained acidic soils, they tolerate alkaline, shallow, or urban soils.

 They will survive dry or drought periods and occasionally wet soils.
 White oaks are sensitive to changes in grades and compacted soils.
 They have a deep taproot that makes them hard to move or transplant once they are established.

 Like other oak trees, white oaks produce acorns.
-Their acorns are as large as 1 inch with a cap that covers the top quarter of the acorn.
+Their acorns are as large as 1 inch, with a cap covering the top quarter of the acorn.
 They do not produce acorns every year, and they can start producing acorns when they are 20 to 30 years old.
 Weather conditions like excessive rain, drought, and wind can affect acorn production.
 Acorns from white oak trees mature in a single season.